Skip to main content

 Which should you choose?

-Choose quartzite if you want natural stone character with excellent durability, are willing to seal annually, and want a surface that can handle heat and heavy use.
-Choose engineered quartz if you want zero sealing, a controlled aesthetic, or a surface in a bathroom, laundry, or other secondary space where pattern consistency matters.
+Choose quartzite if you want natural stone character with excellent durability, are willing to seal annually, and want a surface that can handle heat and heavy use without worry.
+Quartzite is also the right call if any part of your project is outdoors or in direct sunlight.
+Choose engineered quartz if you want zero sealing, a controlled aesthetic, a tighter budget, or a surface in a bathroom, laundry, or other secondary space where pattern consistency matters more than one-of-a-kind character.
 Many of our clients use quartzite as a statement kitchen island and engineered quartz for perimeter counters—getting drama where it counts and reliability everywhere else.
+This mixed-material approach is increasingly common in South Florida luxury kitchens: a book-matched Taj Mahal quartzite island as the centerpiece, with a complementary warm-toned quartz on the perimeter runs.
+It gives you the best of both materials while keeping the project budget in check, since the quartzite cost concentrates on the highest-visibility surface.

 Countertop fabrication facility